 Nobody runs a marathon to run a marathon…

 A discipline has to be separated from training.
-You want to improve your marathon time?
-Running a marathon once or twice a week won’t do that.
-You want to improve your 100m Sprint time?
-Running a dozen 100m Sprints a few times a week won’t do that.
+Do you want to improve your marathon time?
+Running a marathon once or twice a week won't do that.
+You want to improve your 100m sprint time?
+Running a dozen 100m sprints a few times a week won't do that.
 Training improves disciplines.
-And Training rarely overlaps with disciplines, especially on a high level.
+And training rarely overlaps with disciplines, especially on a high level.

-Disciplines need to be be dissected into components and each components needs specific attention.
+Disciplines need to be dissected into components and each component needs specific attention.

 Three components of the 100m Sprint are the start from 0 to 30m, then the second part of acceleration from 30m to 60m and then the speed endurance component from 60m to 100m.
 Each need a certain level of individual focus.